 Important institutions for education, service provision and research the University of Groningen, University Medical Centre Groningen, Rijksuniversiteit Groningen, and Hanze University of Applied Sciences (hogeschool) all attract international students as well as national.

 The energy of youth

-With a population over 190,000, Groningen is the seventh largest city in the Netherlands and the capital city in the north of the country.
+With a population over 190,000, Groningen is the seventh-largest city in the Netherlands and the capital city in the north of the country.
 More than 60 percent of the inhabitants are under the age of 40, with 20 percent being students.
-Students often choose to continue enjoying what the city offers, by remaining in Groningen to work and raise their future families.
+Students often choose to continue enjoying what the city offers, by remaining in Groningen to work as well as raise their future families.

 Arts & culture

 Other attractions include the Museum of Groningen; Anatomical Museum; Northern Maritime Museum; Niemeijer Tobacco Museum; Natural History Museum; Gerardus van der Leeuw Anthropological Museum; Museum of Graphic Arts; and, the University Museum.
-Every August, the 11-day Noorderzon performing arts festival gives young talent, new productions and established performers a chance to showcase their work.
+Every August, the 11-day Noorderzon performing arts festival gives young talent, new productions, as well as established performers a chance to showcase their work.

 In 2010, Groningen ranked second in an EU quality of life survey comparing 75 EU cities.
-Researchers collected data on the happiness of inhabitants in regards to subjects like transport, health and cultural facilities.
-The survey found that 60 percent of all journeys made in Groningen were by bicycle.
+Researchers collected data on the happiness of inhabitants in regards to subjects like transport, health, and cultural facilities.
+The survey also found that 60% of all journeys made in Groningen were by bicycle.